e0425705/ip/docs/README.md

 Created new file C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt
 --------------------------------------------------------------------------------------------
 ```
->This implies that a file name duke.txt has been created as a duke.storage file, with path C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt, this path differs for different user and where they save the application.
+>This implies that a file name duke.txt has been created as a storage file, with path C:\Users\PUAH\Desktop\ceg\CS2113T\IP\duke.txt, this path differs for different user and where they save the application.
 >This file will only be created once.

-  For none first time user, a list of the task that you have saved in duke.txt would be shown.
+  For none first time user, a list of the task that you have saved previously in duke.txt would be shown.
 An example of a successful run can look like:

 ```javascript
 --------------------------------------------------------------------------------------------